 Let’s take the example of the 700 engaged Apple developers that developed and deployed iOS 10 within 2 years, while their 12,000 disengaged Microsoft counterparts took almost 5 years to roll out Vista.
 When employees are engaged, they are more productive, year after year, leading to a huge upper hand over the competition, as time goes on.

-While you may be able to observe noticeable signs of highly motivated employees, measuring and enhancing engagement across your organization can be more difficult.
-Here are some steps you can take to evaluate your current standard and begin to improve them.
+While you may be able to observe noticeable signs of highly motivated employees, to measure and boost employee engagement across your organization can be even difficult.
+Here are some steps you can take to evaluate your current standard and begin to improve employee engagement.

 1. Measure engagement through peopleHum’s NPS and Engagement index analytics